qms95/nlp-processor/notes.md

 Maybe try just switching out the nouns, verbs, adjectives, and adverbs leaving the rest of the sentence structure largely intact after the tree replace?

-Use word similarity vectors to construct a sentence (or poem) around a cen
+Use word similarity vectors to construct a sentence (or poem) around a central them